3. Sequential and other types in Python#

 ## 'spam'

 Knowing the difference between element extraction and subsetting a sequence (creating a subsequence) is crucial.
+For example:

 x[0] # extraction (indexing with a single integer)